 - Dino Colonna, CFA.
-Mr. Colonna, our Adviser's Partner and Credit Portfolio Manager, will be primarily responsible for the day-to-day management of our investment portfolio.
+Mr. Colonna, our Adviser's Partner, will be primarily responsible for the day-to-day management of our investment portfolio.
 Since 2001, Mr. Colonna has managed traditional and alternative investment portfolios, and advised corporations and institutional investors across the global capital markets.
-Prior to joining the Adviser, Mr. Colonna was managing partner at Madison Capital Advisors, a middle-market asset-backed lending and advisory firm focused on emerging growth companies in the cannabis, life sciences and tech sectors.
+Prior to joining the Adviser, Mr. Colonna was managing partner at Madison Capital Advisors, a middle-market assetbacked lending and advisory firm focused on emerging growth companies in the cannabis, life sciences and tech sectors.
 Prior to Madison Capital Advisors, Mr. Colonna spent four years as an investment banker at the top-ranked Equity Capital Markets team at Barclays in London, and six years as a senior research analyst at Forest Investment Management, a global multi-strategy hedge fund.
 With Barclays, he advised on and structured over \$8 billion of equity, derivative and debt transactions, and while at Forest Investment Management, he specialized in credit and equity research, and was part of the portfolio management team managing an over \$500 million multi-strategy portfolio.
 Mr. Colonna holds a CFA Charter, a B.S.B.A. from the University of Delaware and an international M.B.A. from ESADE Business School (Spain). - William Healy.
 Mr. Healy, our Adviser's Partner and Head of Capital Formation, will be primarily responsible for the day-to-day management of our investment portfolio.
 Since 1986, Mr. Healy has advised and covered institutional clients in a variety of roles spanning corporate finance, investment management, and investment banking in London, Brazil, and New York.
 Prior to joining the Adviser, he was President of Pantera Capital Management, a blockchain venture capital manager, from 2018 to May 2019.
 From 1998 to 2016, Mr. Healy managed several hedge fund and private equity dedicated institutional sales teams at Deutsche Bank and the firm's wealth and asset management division.
 He began his career with The Chase Manhattan Bank based in London, Brazil, and New York where he advised multinational corporations on cross-border funding of their Latin America-domiciled operations.
 From 1993 to 1998, he formed and managed the ING Barings emerging markets institutional debt sales team where he covered clients and often traveled to Latin America, Europe, and Asia to structure, price, and pre-market many of the firm's capital markets transactions.
 Mr. Healy received a BA, International Business from The George Washington University, Washington DC.
-He is multi-lingual (English, Spanish, and Portuguese) and a Chartered Alternative Investment Analyst Association (CAIA) member.
-Mr. Healy also serves as a member of the board of directors and president of Silver Spike Acquisition Corp.
-II and, from 2019 to June 2021, served as a member of the board of directors and president of Silver Spike Acquisition Corp.
+He is multilingual (English, Spanish, and Portuguese) and a Chartered Alternative Investment Analyst Association (CAIA) member.
+Mr. Healy also serves as a member of the board of directors and president of Silver Spike Acquisition Corp. and Silver Spike Acquisition Corp.
+II.